 - Improved career choices and income

-- A valuable and accredited Master of Engineering (Mechanical)** qualification
+- A valuable and accredited Master of Engineering (Mechanical)** degree

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

 The Master of Engineering (Mechanical) addresses the specific core competencies and associated knowledge and aptitudes required of mechanical engineers.
 The program will provide you with the requisite skills in mechanical engineering technology and maintenance to take advantage of these growing needs in the mechanical industry.
 Ultimately the degree will imbue graduates with the confidence required of professional and proficient mechanical engineers.

 The learning journey culminates with a project which integrates the knowledge acquired during the program.
 You will gain a factual understanding of the content and the process will exercise your creativity and design-thinking capabilities.
 Employers are hungry for these skills, and graduates can expect a significant advantage when interacting with employers, clients, consultants and fellow engineering peers.

 Successful students are thus likely to spend approximately 20 hours per week in order to cover the material adequately and to gain sufficient knowledge in each unit.
 This includes the preparatory reading, attendance at each webinar and the time necessary to complete the assignments and laboratory work.

 Potential job roles include engineering and management positions in the following areas of expertise: